IvanVelazquezz98/IvanVelazquezz98/README.md

 <h2>APP FOODS</h2>
-<p> This is a fullstack app that i made, that gives you the opportunity to search, filter, sort and createrecipes. </p>
+<p> This is a fullstack app that i made, that gives you the opportunity to search, filter, sort and create recipes. </p>
 <p> Basically a CRUD fullstack app, in which I had to make frontend, backend and also the db models myself. </p>
 <p> Code: https://github.com/IvanVelazquezz98/APP-FOOD</p>
 <p> Page: -.</p>